Magnitude-Surveys/gpg/content/GPR/GPR_interpretation.md

 survey was to map the location of intruding water and locate its source.

-**Physical Properties** In general, anhydrite minerals such as potash have relative permittivities *ε*<sub>*r*</sub> ∼ 5.
-On the other hand, water as a very high dielectric permittivity (*ε* = 80).
+**Physical Properties** In general, anhydrite minerals such as potash have relative permittivities $`\varepsilon_r \sim 5`$.
+On the other hand, water as a very high dielectric permittivity ($`\varepsilon = 80`$).
 Because these two units have such different dielectric permittivities, we expect a large reflection where radiowaves come into contact with the water.

 **Survey**: GPR profiles were collected along the lengths of mine shafts using a common offset configuration.